aitch25/asiaccs23_location_tracker/README.md

 Make sure to follow these steps to install the necessary packages and run the code successfully.

-"In our project, the code for peak detection (stop point detection) is referenced from https://github.com/demotu/BMC."
+In our project, the code for peak detection (stop point detection) is referenced from https://github.com/demotu/BMC.